FOLLOW US

 If you are planning to drive in Vietnam, see information on driving abroad and driving rules in Vietnam.

-You’ll need to have both the correct version of the international driving permit and your UK driving licence with you in the car.
+You’ll need to have both the 1968 version of the international driving permit and your UK driving licence with you in the car.
+It is illegal to drive without third-party insurance.

 Compliance with road laws is poor – keep your speed down and stay alert.

-If you’re involved in an accident or subject to an investigation, you could face criminal charges and may need to pay compensation to injured people, even if the injuries are minor.
+If you’re involved in an accident, you could face criminal charges and may need to pay compensation to injured people, even if the injuries are minor.
+There is also the possibility of a travel ban while the investigation is carried out.
 Offer the police your full co-operation and inform the British Embassy in Hanoi or Consulate General in Ho Chi Minh City.

 Motorbike safety